ParceladoLara/payment-plan-wasm-sdk/README.md

 npm install @parcelado_lara/payment-plan-wasm
 ```

-The SDK needs to download the compiled Rust library, so you may need to allow the package manager to download it.

 ## Usage
 To use the Lara Payment Plan WASM SDK, you can import it into your project as follows: